Thousands march in Mauritius over dead dolphins, oil spill

 JOHANNESBURG (AP) — Honking and drumming, tens of thousands of people protested Saturday in Mauritius over the government’s slow response to an oil spill from a grounded Japanese ship and the alarming discovery of dozens of dead dolphins in recent days.

-They marched peacefully through the capital, Port Louis, a month after the ship struck a coral reef off the Indian Ocean island nation.
+They marched peacefully through the capital, Port Louis, a month after the ship struck a coral reef a mile offshore.
 It later cracked under the pounding surf and spilled around 1,000 tons of fuel oil into fragile marine areas.

 “I’d be surprised if it’s not close to 100,000” people who attended the march, local writer Khalil Cassimally said.
 Public demonstrations aren’t common in Mauritius, but “one of the things that really binds people together is the sea,” he said.
 “It’s one of the jewels of this country, and everyone feels very passionately about this.”